whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/all-loops-with-example-in-typescript.md

 ![][image-3]

-### Definite Loop
+## Definite Loop

 A loop whose number of repetitions is fixed is known as a **definite loop**.
-The _for loop_ is an application of a definite loop.
+The *for loop* is an application of a definite loop.

 S.No.
 **Loop Name**
 Loops & Description

-1.
 for
 The for loop is an implementation of a definite loop.

-### Indefinite Loop
+## Indefinite Loop

 An indefinite loop is used when the number of repetitions in a loop is unknown.

 Indefinite loops can be implemented using.

 S.No
 **Loop Name**
 Loops & Description

-1.
 while
 The while loop executes the instructions each time the condition specified evaluates to true.

-2.
 do…while
 The do…while loop is similar to the while loop except that the do…while loop doesn’t evaluate the condition for the first time the loop executes.

-### Example: while versus do..while
+## Example: While Versus do..while

 1